RNA Lasso® Probes

 - Circular structure enhances the sequence-specificity and efficiency of hybridization

-- DNA and RNA target capture and enrichment for selective deep sequencing
+- Allow efficient DNA and RNA target capture and enrichment, for quantification by RT-qPCR and resequencing

 - Dallas, A., Balatskaya, S.V., Kuo, T-C., Vlassov, A.V., Kaspar, R.L., Kisich, K., Kazakov, S.A., Johnston, B.H.
 (2008) Hairpin ribozyme-antisense RNA derivatives act as molecular Lassos.
 Nucleic Acids Res.
 36(21):6752-66; Epub Oct 25, 2008.
 PMID 18953032